91nunocosta/todolist/README.md

 $ poetry run pytest
 ```

-For stoping the MongoDB instance (and releasing all the docker resources needed for it), run:
+For stopping the MongoDB instance (and releasing all the docker resources needed for it), run:
 ```
 $ docker-compose -f docker-file-dev.yaml down
 ```